-Revenues and EBITDA increased \$2 million and \$1 million respectively, from our owned hotels compared to the prior year.
-The increase was primarily the result of slightly higher RevPAR and favorable food and beverage sales.
+Revenues and EBITDA increased \$3 million and \$1 million, respectively from our owned hotels compared to the prior year primarily due to higher RevPAR and favorable food and beverage revenues.
+Such increases in revenues were partially offset by higher operating costs.

 Revenues and EBITDA from other franchise fees each decreased \$1 million primarily from lower termination fees.
-Ancillary services contributed an additional \$7 million and \$3 million of revenues and EBITDA, respectively, primarily due to growth in our co-branded credit card program.
+Ancillary services contributed an additional \$9 million and \$7 million of revenues and EBITDA, respectively due to growth in our co-branded credit card program.